Close

 • Share your thoughts and feelings.
 Make an extra effort to share the things that matter to you most.

 • Be an active listener.
 Give each other your full attention, free of interruptions.
 Turn off the television, and let phone calls go to voicemail.
+Hear what your partner is saying rather than planning your response or letting your mind wander.

 • Offer frequent praise, support and encouragement.
 Studies show that couples who stay together make far more positive comments to each other than negative ones.